bingbinglee/idena-chrome-extension/README.md

 Unofficial community built chrome extension which enhances and adds extra information to the official Idena Scan / Idena Explorer

 ### What's new? 🆕
-v0.1.5
+v0.1.6
 ```
-- QR codes added to all address pages!
-- Epoch identity % increase since previous and first epoch on epoch pages
+- Show +ve / -ve change accompanied with Arrow (for colorblind users)
-- Epoch identity % increase since previous epoch on home page
+- Show Identity breakdown in percentage on epoch page
+- Show real-time USD price (Refreshed every couple seconds) on the DNA icon
+- Show small price popup on DNA extension in all windows
 ```
 ### What's on the roadmap? 📍
 ```
-- Show Identity breakdown in % on epoch page
 - Add local-storage based nickname addition functionality
-- Price ticker on the extension icon
 ```

 ### Who maintains Idena Plus Extension? 🙏🏼